hardening/ogon/doc/ICPProtocol.md

 * results - an array of PropertyValue in the same order than the request.
 Each PropertyValue contains if the property was successfully found and the retrieved value

+### ReconnectUser

+(since protocol version 1.2)
+This message is sent when a new user is connecting on the RDP server and has a reconnection cookie.
+The message is much like LogonUser, but has some specific fields:

+* connectionId - the connection identifier.
+* sessionId - session Id
+* clientRandom - when connecting using RDP4 security this needed to salt and authenticate the cookie
+* clientCookie - the reconnection cookie
+* width - the requested desktop width.
+* height - the requested desktop height.
+* colorDepth - the requested colorDepth
+* clientHostName - the client hostname of the rdp-connection.
+* clientAddress - the client address of the rdp-connection.
+* clientBuildNumber - the build number of the client.
+* clientProductId - the product id of the client.
+* clientHardwareId - the hardware id of the client.
+* clientProtocolType - the used protocol type to communicate with the client.

+The response is the same as LogonUser:

+* serviceEndpoint - is a pipename where to connect, otherwise null on error.
+* maxHeight - maximal height which is allowed for that session.
+* maxWidth - maximal width which is allowed for that session.
+* backendCookie - the cookie to identify the backend.
+* ogonCookie - the cookie to identify the ogon session.

 ## Messages from the ogon Session Manager to the ogon RDP server.